laanwj/adlmidi/README.md

 Waiting for data at port 129:0.
 ```

 It is not currently possible to provide port(s) to connect to on the command line.
+Connections to
+other programs and devices can be made in QJackCtl or with `aconnect` on the command line.

 Interface
 ----------

+On first glance, adlmidi has a strange ASCII-based interface with characters jumping
+around like in a roguelike game.

 The grid on the left shows which instruments are playing on which
 OPL channels by drawing a text character.
 The horizontal position is